Unless you’ve been living under a rock, you’ve no doubt heard all the chatter about Artificial Intelligence (AI) in the last 14 months or so.

 Some will be more specialized in certain areas.
 Some will do a bit of everything.
 But at their core, they're all building AI applications using LLMs or other machine learning models.

-In fact, a large part of being an AI Engineer is organizing and collaborating with multiple multidisciplinary teams to get the project complete.
+A large part of being an AI Engineer is organizing and collaborating with multiple multidisciplinary teams to complete a project.

-Everyone from stakeholders, domain experts and users, to software developers, ML engineers, data analysts and data scientists.
-This means that both soft skills and technical skills are each vital for this role.
+Everyone from stakeholders, domain experts, and users, to software developers, ML engineers, data analysts and data scientists.
+This means that both soft skills and technical skills are vital for this role.

 An example work process can look something like this: